What is the Purpose of Bringing GST in India?

 Goods - Goods include ayurvedic medicines, apparel above Rs.1000, almonds, butter, bhujia, animal fat sausage, chutney, chess board, carrom board, reagents, fruits, frozen meat products, exercise books, fish knives, forks, juice, ghee, jam, jelly, mobile phone, namkeen, notebooks, non-AC restaurants, pickle, packed coconut water, sewing machine, tongs, tooth powder, work contracts, glasses for corrective spectacles.

-Services - It includes hotels, guest houses, inns, with a tariff of Rs.1000 to Rs.
+Services - It includes hotels, guest houses, and inns, with a tariff of Rs.1000 to Rs.
 2500 each night.
 It also includes air tickets purchased for business class too.

 Under 18% Slab